HelyxM/Final-Project/README.md

 The two linear regression techniques which gave the best R Squared values are:
 - Decision Trees Regressor:
-    R Squared:
+    R Squared: 0.18949931054992308
 - Random Forest Regressor:
-    R Squared:
+    R Squared: 0.06629806453758591

-The remaining techniques Linear Regresion, Lasso, Gaussian Process Regressor, KNeighbor Regressor resulted in lower R Squared values and were not considered and the Gaussian Regressor Technique requires more memory than currently availalbe on the machine to complete it.
+The remaining techniques: Linear Regresion, Lasso, Gaussian Process Regressor, KNeighbor Regressor, all resulted in lower R Squared values and were not considered for generating the final model predictions.
+In addition, the Gaussian Regressor Technique requires more memory than currently available on any machine to run the full dataset, and reduced versions of the dataset would limit the use that such a model would offer for understanding our full dataset.

-The Decision Tress Regressor technique was chosen to predict the movie ratings as it provided the best R Squared values.
+We concluded the Decision Tree Regressor was the ideal algorithm to create a model and predict movie ratings, as it provided the best R Squared values in all tests.

-R-squared of 20% is the percentage of the movie ratings variation that a linear model explains.
-The better the R-squared, the better the regression model fits the observations.
+A Coefficient of Determination(R-Squared) value returned by the model is the percentage match between the model's predicted values and the dataset's real values.
+The closer an R-Squared value is to 1.0 (or 100%) the better the model performs in predicting target value based on the relevant features included in the dataset.

-Although R Squared value is low, it can improved by adding additional features to the model.
+Although the R-Squared value is low, it reflects the variance between the predicted and real values across millions of data rows, indicating there is a limit to how close the model's accuracy can get to 1.0.
+The largest restriction in reaching a high R-Squared value is how the variance compounds with each inaccurate prediction and the large number of rows will amplify the impact of all inaccuracies.